-The Planning Commission received a briefing on the proposed other housekeeping amendments on July 12, 2022 and will hold a worksession on the ordinance on July 26, 2022.
+The Planning Commission will receive a briefing on the proposed other housekeeping amendments on July 12, 2022 and is expected to hold a worksession on the ordinance on July 26, 2022.

 A Notice of Public Hearing for the Planning Commission is expected to be issued on July 29, 2022 prior to a public hearing.
 The notice will be posted, published as a press release, distributed to interested individuals and entities that have requested such notices, and published in The Olympian.